ralph-e-boy/cercapix/readme.md

          NSString* const kInstagramClientId              = @"YOUR_CLIENT_ID";

-After that, load it up in xcode and give it a while Please file an issue if it doesn't work.
+After that, load it up in xcode and give it a whirl.

+Please file an issue if it doesn't work.

 ### Universal app

 This app will run on both iPhone and iPad.  (mainly tested on iphone though)

 ### Known issues:
-- There is no network check --  no network, no results, no error message
+- There is no network check --  no network means no results, with no error message
 - If the GPS does not have a good fix, the map region zoom level is wonky
 - iPad UI needs work
 - If left running for a long time, images fail to download.
 This probably has something to do with the not-very-robust ImageView category running out of retries.